cincanproject/cincan-command/README.md

 :warning: Currently the tool is a proof-of-concept under construction.

+## Supported platforms

+The `cincan` tool should run on fairly modern Linux distributions.
+It is not tested on MacOS, but there should be no blocking issues in principle.
+On Windows `cincan` **noes not work**, unfortunately.

 ## Installation

 As prerequisite you must have installed `Docker` for running the tools,